cxdzb/Airbus-Ship-Detection/luyuan/readme.md

 #### September 1st, 2019
 1. Set up a Unet model by pytorch
 2. Learn how to do with data sets

+#### September 2nd, 2019
+1. Learn the basic of RLE encode
+2. Implement the basic visualization of data sets, try to handle the data sets